longqh3/RNA-SSNV/README.rst

 RNA-SSNV
 =======================================================

-The RNA-SSNV is a scalable and efficient analysis method for RNA somatic mutation detection from RNA-WES(tumor-normal) paired sequencing data which utilized Mutect2 as core-caller and multi-filtering strategy & Machine-learning based model to maximize precision & recall performance.
-It runs highly automated once snakemake and related configs & infos get configurated properly.
-It reports an aggregated mutation file (maf format) to facilitate downstream analysis and clinical decision.
+The RNA-SSNV is a scalable and efficient analysis method for RNA somatic mutation detection from RNA-WES (tumor-normal) paired sequencing data which utilized Mutect2 as core-caller and Multi-filtering strategy & Machine-learning based model to maximize precision & recall performance.
+It runs highly automated once related configs & infos get configurated properly.
+It reports an aggregated mutation file (standard maf format) to facilitate downstream analysis and clinical decision.

 Important!!!
-This is the github repository storing manual and necessary codes for RNA-SSNV.
+This is the github repository storing **manual** and necessary codes for RNA-SSNV.
 The practical application was located within our `onedrive storage <https://github.com/broadinstitute/gatk/releases/download/4.1.6.0/gatk-4.1.6.0.zip>`_.

 .. image:: ./media/Github_code_structure_low_resolution.png
    :alt: RNA-SSNV Framework